Casual Discourse

 Atmosfear is right in saying that you average football players or rugby players probably wouldn't excel in the other sport, because despite being so similar, they are vastly different.
 I'm still sticking with the idea that a football player would have a better chance in a rugby league than a rugby player would have at any level of football.
 In terms of toughness, endurance, and skill required, a well rounded football player probably wouldn't have a problem.
 It's funny that linemen were mentioned to use as a comparison to rugby players, because they are the guys that play a position farthest from what a rugby player should be.
 Lets start comparing quarterbacks, fullbacks, halfbacks, dts, linebackers, etc. to rugby players and see where that goes.

-Originally Posted by Toki
+Quote Originally Posted by Toki

 Oh, gives to me opposites werewolves that turns to humans whens the moons comes outs!

-Originally Posted by Toki
+Quote Originally Posted by Toki

 We's not goes downs that dusty roads again!